Growth of automorphisms of virtually special groups: Enhanced JSJ trees

-\begin{rmk} If $G$ is $1$--ended\footnote{Note that $G$ is $1$--ended relative to $\mc{S}(G)$ if and only if $G$ is $1$--ended in absolute terms.
-Indeed, all elements of $\mc{S}(G)$ virtually split as direct products of infinite subgroups, and thus they are elliptic in all free splittings of $G$.}, then all $(\mc{Z}_s(G),\mc{S}(G))$--trees of $G$ are acylindrical.
+\begin{rmk} If $G$ is $1$--ended, then all $(\mc{Z}_s(G),\mc{S}(G))$--trees of $G$ are acylindrical.
 Indeed, for any such tree $G\acts T$, there are only finitely many $G$--conjugacy classes of subgroups of the form $E\cap E'$, where $E,E'$ are edge-stabilisers; this follows from \Cref{lem:cc_basics}(5).
-In addition, for any such intersection, the action $N_G(E\cap E')\acts\Fix(E\cap E')$ is elliptic by \Cref{lem:Z_s_properties} (if $E\cap E'\neq\{1\}$) and cocompact by \Cref{lem:normaliser_acts_cocompactly_on_Fix}.
-As a consequence, there is a bound, depending only on $T$, on the diameter of all sets $\Fix(E\cap E')$, proving acylindricity.
+In addition, for any such intersection, the action $N_G(E\cap E')\acts\Fix(E\cap E')$ is elliptic by \Cref{prop:S(G)_properties}(4) (if $E\cap E'\neq\{1\}$) and cocompact by \Cref{lem:cc_edges}(2).
+As a consequence, there is a bound, depending only on $T$, on the diameter of $\Fix(E\cap E')$.

 However, a priori, $(\mc{Z}_s(G),\mc{S}(G))$--trees of $G$ are not \emph{uniformly} acylindrical; they might get less and less acylindrical as the number of $G$--orbits of edges increases.
-For this reason, we cannot make do with Sela's acylindrical accessibility \cite{Sela-acyl-acc} in this section, and we will truly have to appeal to our accessibility result over centralisers (\Cref{thm:accessible}). \end{rmk}
+For this reason, we cannot make do with Sela's acylindrical accessibility \cite{Sela-acyl-acc} in this section, and we truly need \Cref{thm:accessible}. \end{rmk}

-It is convenient to introduce the following notation, which will repeatedly come up in this article.

-\begin{nota} Let $\mc{F}$ be a family of subgroups of $G$.
-For any subgroup $H\leq G$, there are two natural ways of restricting $\mc{F}$ to a family of subgroups of $H$.
-We denote them by: